-From honeymooners to backpackers, adventure seekers to those wanting to relax and unwind, Manali is a go-to vacation spot for everyone.
+From honeymooners to backpackers, and adventure seekers to those wanting to relax and unwind, Manali is a go-to vacation spot for everyone.
 It has temples, markets, hot springs, adventure sports, high mountain passes… you name it.
-Manali’s close proximity to New Delhi and an easy overnight journey moreover makes it a preferred tourist destination over the others.
+Manali’s close proximity to New Delhi and easy overnight journey moreover make it a preferred tourist destination over the others.

 Since my first visit, which, in fact, took place in 2012, I have been to Manali more times than I can remember.
 I even started a hospitality business some 15km from Manali town a few years ago and have organised many trekking and camping events there.
 Having said that, Manali is more familiar to me than my hometown New Delhi.
 I know Manali no less than the back of my hand.

 Other than being my favorite, Manali is also one of the most visited and backpacked cities in India.
 And so, it’s filled with hundreds of hostels, hotels, and guesthouses.

 With so many places showing up in your search results, how do you know which are the best hostels in Udaipur?
 I mean, dozens are “top-rated” on Booking.com, right?

 There are a lot of things to consider when selecting a hostel in Manali.
 The top four reasons when picking the best hostel in Manali are:

 - Price: Just like other popular tourist destinations around the world, the price of hostels in Manali remains a little high throughout the year.
 Having said that, if you go with a really cheap hostel, you’re probably going to get something with smelly bedsheets and poor customer service.